doubts about the sanction to Ocasa and certainties about the problems of the BUS

 Turing system

 What happened to the MSA company, responsible for the Turing system?
 With them, the Justice did not have any agreement, but it was Ocasa that subcontracted the provision of that service.
-“They will know how to fix each other,” they said from the TSJ about that relationship.
+“They will know how to fix each other,” they said from the TSJ regarding that relationship.

 MSA, in any case, defended its task and reiterated that the problems in the provisional vote count were not due to any failure in its scanners or in the software (“Without inputs, we cannot transmit”, affirmed Sergio Angelini, the president of the company).
-And he regretted that, after the provincial elections, the Municipality of Córdoba has decided not to use the same system (although Ocasa will do the logistics).
+And he regretted that, following the provincial elections, the Municipality of Córdoba has decided not to use the same system (although Ocasa will do the logistics).

 Elections 2023: Sergio Angelini, president of the MSA Group, responsible for the Turing system that was used in the Córdoba vote.
 (The voice)